jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 **Tip:** You can host many Jamulus Servers at different ports on one host by giving each its own SRV record.

-See the documentation of your DNS provider for instructions on creating an SRV record for that provider.
+See the documentation of your DNS provider for instructions on creating an SRV record.

 #### Example use case with SRV records